Passport Guide Logo U.S. Passport Service Guide

 Obtaining a Birth Certificate from Vital Records Office

 A certified birth certificate is one of the most commonly used documents to prove U.S. citizenship when applying for a passport.
-If you have lost your or your copy does not have the raised seal, then you can following the instructions below for obtaining a birth certificate.
+If you have lost yours or your copy does not have the raised seal, you can follow the instructions below for obtaining a birth certificate.

 In the United States, State laws require birth certificates to be completed for all births, and Federal law mandates national collection and publication of births and other vital statistics data.
 The National Vital Statistics System, the Federal compilation of this data, is the result of the cooperation between the National Center for Health Statistics (NCHS) and the States to provide access to statistical information from birth certificates.